nwagu/chess-boy/chess/README.md

 ### Usage

-To use this lib in a kotlin multiplatform module, add this to the build.gradle.kts file:
+If you wish to use this library in a kotlin multiplatform module, add this to your module build.gradle.kts file:

 ```
 val commonMain by getting {